-CTA projects are intended to assist applicants' efforts to provide outreach, training, and technical assistance to farm and ranch operations serving local markets, and to other interested parties for developing, coordinating, and expanding domestic farmers markets, roadside stands, CSA programs, agritourism activities, online sales, or other direct producer-to-consumer (including direct producer-to-retail, direct producer-to-restaurant and direct producer-to-institutional marketing) market opportunities.
-CTA projects should engage a diverse set of local and regional food stakeholders, including new, beginning and socially disadvantaged farmers and ranchers, to illustrate a substantive effect on the local and regional food system.
+Community Development Training and Technical Assistance (CTA) projects are intended to provide outreach, training, and technical assistance to farm and ranch operations serving local markets to develop, coordinate and expand direct producer-to-consumer market opportunities.
+CTA projects should engage a diverse set of local and regional food stakeholders, including new, beginning, and underserved farmers and ranchers, to illustrate a substantive effect on the local and regional food system.
 Projects can include, but are not limited to:

-Developing and disseminating tools, techniques, or practices that can be rapidly adopted by local agriculture markets, including those that provide direct financial support to a network of organizations to assist in COVID response and recovery efforts.
+- Developing and disseminating tools, techniques, or practices that can be adopted or replicated by local agriculture markets. - Conducting statewide or regional training for farmers, ranchers, or farmers market managers to help them develop or maintain their own direct producer-to-consumer enterprise. - Assisting farmers and ranchers in advertising and promoting their locally and regionally produced agricultural products, including value-added products, through training and technical assistance.

-- Conducting statewide or regional training for farmers, ranchers, or managers (i.e., farmers market managers) to help them develop or maintain their own direct producer-to-consumer enterprise. - Assisting farmers and ranchers in advertising and promoting their locally and regionally produced agricultural products, including value-added products, through training and technical assistance. - Establishing or expanding producer-to-consumer networks and organizations on a state, regional, and national level, which includes efforts to develop sourcing channels using direct producer-to-consumer market opportunities with corporate, non-profit, and institutional buyers. - Providing technical support for small- and mid-sized producers to become compliant with regulatory and buyer specifications and standards to increase their direct market opportunities. - Development of strategies and/or above practices to support and partner with other organizations affected by the COVID-19 pandemic.
-This could allow larger, more experienced entities to support smaller organizations who could also benefit from a federal grant.
+- As part of a marketing and promotion project, promoting that a market accepts SNAP or other public benefits (such as WIC and Senior Farmers Market Nutrition Program) to customers and how customers can use those programs at the market or with individual vendors. - Establishing or expanding producer-to-consumer networks and organizations on a state, regional, or national level, which includes efforts to develop sourcing channels using direct producer-toconsumer market opportunities with corporate, non-profit, and institutional buyers. - Providing technical support for small- and mid-sized producers to become compliant with regulatory and buyer specifications and standards to increase their direct market opportunities.